Fast randomized numerical rank estimation for numerically low-rank matrices: Introduction

 In this paper we take the view that the goal of the rank estimator is to find a good $\epsilon$-rank, not necessary \emph{the} $\epsilon$-rank.
 In the example above, any number between $k$ and $k+10$ would be an acceptable output.
-In most applications that we are aware of (including low-rank approximation, regularized linear systems, etc), there is little to no harm in choosing a rank $\hat r\neq \rank_\epsilon$: a slight overestimate $\hat r> \rank_\epsilon$ usually results in slightly more computational work, whereas a slight underestimate $\hat r< \rank_\epsilon$ is fine if $\sigma_{\hat r+1}(A)=O(\epsilon)$, that is, a rank-$\hat r$ matrix can approximate $A$ to $O(\epsilon)$-accuracy.
+In most applications that we are aware of (including low-rank approximation, regularized linear systems, etc), there is little to no harm in choosing a rank $\hat r\neq \rank_\epsilon$: a slight overestimate $\hat r> \rank_\epsilon$ usually results in slightly more computational work, whereas a slight underestimate $\hat r< \rank_\epsilon$ is fine if $\sigma_{\hat r+1}(A)=O(\epsilon \|A\|)$, that is, a rank-$\hat r$ matrix can approximate $A$ to relative $O(\epsilon)$-accuracy.

-On the other hand, it is clearly \emph{not} acceptable if the rank is unduly underestimated in that $\sigma_{\hat r+1}(A)\gg \epsilon$.
-It is also unacceptable if $\sigma_{\hat r}(A)\ll \epsilon$.
-The goal in this paper is to devise an algorithm that efficiently and reliably finds an $\hat r$ such that \begin{itemize} \item $\sigma_{\hat r+1}(A)=O(\epsilon)$ (say, $\sigma_{\hat r+1}(A)<10\epsilon $): $\hat r$ is not a severe underestimate, and \item $\sigma_{\hat r}(A)=\Omega(\epsilon)$ (say, $\sigma_{\hat r}(A)>0.1\epsilon $): $\hat r$ is not a severe overestimate. \end{itemize}
+On the other hand, it is clearly \emph{not} acceptable if the rank is unduly underestimated in that $\sigma_{\hat r+1}(A)\gg \epsilon\|A\|$.
+It is also unacceptable if $\sigma_{\hat r}(A)\ll \epsilon\|A\|$.
+The goal in this paper is to devise an algorithm that efficiently and reliably finds an $\hat r$ such that \begin{itemize} \item $\sigma_{\hat r+1}(A)=O(\epsilon\|A\|)$ (say, $\sigma_{\hat r+1}(A)<10\epsilon \|A\|$): $\hat r$ is not a severe underestimate, and \item $\sigma_{\hat r}(A)=\Omega(\epsilon\|A\|)$ (say, $\sigma_{\hat r}(A)>0.1\epsilon \|A\|$): $\hat r$ is not a severe overestimate. \end{itemize}

+Any such $\hat r$ is sensible in that there exists a rank-$\hat r$ approximation of $A$ with $O(\epsilon)$ relative accuracy, and $\hat r$ is not much larger than the best possible for the accuracy required.
+In addition, the nature of randomized algorithms means that the user must be willing to accept results that do not hold precisely and that small inaccuracies in the results are acceptable.
+As a result, we assume one is not looking for the exact numerical rank, but an order-of-magnitude estimate.
 Our rank estimate will satisfy these conditions with high probability.
-In particular, in situations where the numerical rank is clearly defined, i.e., if a clear gap is present in the spectrum $\sigma_r(A)\gg \epsilon \gg \sigma_{r+1}(A)$, the algorithm will reliably find the exact rank $\hat r = \rank_\epsilon(A)$.
+In particular, in situations where the numerical rank is clearly defined, i.e., if a clear gap is present in the spectrum $\sigma_r(A)\gg \epsilon\|A\| \gg \sigma_{r+1}(A)$, the algorithm will reliably find the exact rank $\hat r = \rank_\epsilon(A)$.

-In addition, in situations where it is unknown whether the matrix $A$ is low-rank approximable, our rank estimator can tell us (roughly) how well $A$ can be approximated with a low-rank matrix.
+Additionally, in situations where it is unknown whether the matrix $A$ is low-rank approximable, our rank estimator can tell us (roughly) how well $A$ can be approximated with a low-rank matrix.
+Similarly, if it is unknown what a suitable tolerance would be and/or the user would like to detect a gap in the spectrum, the algorithm can be used to plot an estimated spectrum and detect gaps.

 This paper is organized as follows.
 Section~\ref{sec:related} discusses related studies in the literature.
 In Section~\ref{sec:theory} we show that $\sigma_i(AX)$ gives useful information about $\sigma_i(A)$ for leading values of $i$.
 Then in Section~\ref{sec:approxorth} we show that $\sigma_i(AX)$ can be estimated via $\sigma_i(YAX)$.
 Section~\ref{sec:mainalg} summarizes the overall rank estimation algorithm.
 Numerical experiments are presented in Section~\ref{sec:exp}.